-- (A) All properties subject to the provisions of Section 328-13 shall be developed with a minimum of 15% of the total area developed as greenspace, meeting the development standards of Section 328-22(D). - (B) The street yard, side yard, rear yard, wetlands, surface water retention and/or detention areas and parking islands may be used to satisfy the greenspace requirements, provided these areas meet the landscape requirements. - (C) Required greenspace areas in residential subdivisions must be landscaped before the time of final platting. - (D) Greenspace Development Standards. - (1) The minimum area to be designated greenspace is 150 square feet and the minimum width of any area shall be 8 feet for interior vehicular use area islands only.
-For rear and side yards, minimum size requirements shall be 100 square feet with a minimum width of 3 feet. - (2) Trees required to be planted in the greenspace must meet minimum size requirements.
+- (A) All properties subject to the provisions of Section 328-13 shall be developed with a minimum of 15% of the total area developed as greenspace, meeting the development standards of Section 328-22(D). - (B) The street yard, side yard, rear yard, wetlands, surface water retention and/or detention areas and parking islands may be used to satisfy the greenspace requirements, provided these areas meet the landscape requirements. - (C) Required greenspace areas must be landscaped no later than at the time 50% of the designated lots in the subdivision have been sold. - (D) Greenspace Development Standards. - (1) The minimum area to be designated greenspace is 150 square feet and the minimum width of any area shall be 9 feet for interior vehicular use area islands only.
+For rear and side yards, minimum size requirements shall be 100 square feet with a minimum width of 3 feet.
+Greenspace must be landscaped at a minimum of one (1) tree per 600 square feet. - (2) Trees required to be planted in the greenspace must meet minimum size requirements.